karina-anggraeni/Stock-Price-Predictions/README.md

 We want to predict possible stock prices outcomes or expected trends by fitting its historical data to machine learning algorithms.
 This approach will be beneficial for traders, investors, fund managers, financial advisors, securities, etc.

 ### **Dataset** </br>
 I am using stock historical data from 6 different banks that I choose from 3 categories.
-Those are national private bank (BBCA and MEGA), state-owned public bank (BBRI and BMRI) and foreign private bank (SDRA and BNII).
+Those are national private bank (BBCA and MEGA), state-owned public bank (BBRI and BMRI), and foreign private bank (SDRA and BNII).
 I collect the data from Neo HOTS Application by Mirae Asset Securities (for private used only).

 ### **Insights and Analysis** </br>
 I explored each datasets to come with insightful informations about said datasets.
 For example, I wanted to map how each stock's returns are correlated to one another.